PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Write the data randomly instead of sequentially.
 - [x] Use an encrypted file system on top of the BBS volume.
 - [ ] Encrypt the volume using the S3 server-side encryption service.
-- [ ] Encrypt the volume using the S3 server-side encryption service.

 ### 237. Which of the following is chosen as the default region when making an API call with an AWS SDK?